mtceballos/SIRENAdoc/SIRENA.rst

 * :option:`RecordFile`: record FITS file.
 * :option:`TesEventFile`: output event list FITS file.
 * :option:`NoiseFile`: noise spectrum FITS file.
-* :option:`XMLFile`: XML input FITS file with instrument definition.
 * :option:`LibraryFile`: calibration library FITS file.
 * :option:`scaleFactor`, :option:`samplesUp` and :option:`nSgms`: parameters involved in the pulse detection process.
-* :option:`PulseLength`:  length of the pulses to create the pulse template.
+.. * :option:`PulseLength`:  length of the pulses to create the pulse template.
 If the pulse length used to create the noise is larger that this value, noise will be decimated accordingly when used to pre-calculate the optimal filters or the covariance matrices.
 If it is shorter, an error will be raised.
 * :option:`largeFilter`: length (in samples) of the longest fixed filter.
+If the interval size (:option:`intervalMinSamples`) used to create the noise is larger that this value, noise will be decimated accordingly when used to pre-calculate the optimal filters or the covariance matrices.
+If it is shorter, an error will be raised.
 * :option:`preBuffer`: some samples added before the starting time of a pulse.
 * :option:`EnergyMethod`: energy calculation Method: OPTFILT (Optimal filtering), WEIGHT (Covariance matrices), WEIGHTN (Covariance matrices, first order), I2R and I2RFITTED (Linear Transformations), or PCA (Principal Component Analysis).
+* :option:`Ifit`: constant to apply the I2RFITTED conversion
 * :option:`monoenergy`: the monochromatic energy of the calibration pulses used to create the current row in the library.
 * :option:`hduPRECALWN` and :option:`hduPRCLOFWM`: parameters to create or not the corresponding HDUs.
 * :option:`LrsT` and :option:`LbT`: running sum filter length and baseline averaging length.